lshwan/lshwan.github.io/_docs/01-wound-segmentation.md

 ## Human-In-The-Loop Interaction

-Deep learning model might occasionally produce unexpected predictions; however, such errors can be disastrous in the risksensitive medical field.
-Moreover clinical decisions during operation often vary from clinician to clinician.
+Deep learning models can sometimes yield unpredictable predictions, which can be critical in the risk-sensitive medical field.
+Furthermore, clinical decisions during operations often vary among clinicians.

-I designed a HITL user interaction to handle inter-operator variability and maximize the model performance.
-It consists of three major interactions.
+To address this, I designed a Human-In-The-Loop (HITL) user interaction system to manage inter-operator variability and maximize model performance, including:

-1. Seed point declaration to clarify the target wound.
+1. Seed point declaration to clarify the target wound area.
-2. Adaptive thresholding to sementically expand or shirink the wound boundary.
+2. Adaptive thresholding for semantic expansion or shrinkage of the wound boundary.
 3. Manual drawing or modification.

 <figure>